pmahnke/mahnke-cocktails/recipe/blueberry_thyme_smash.md

 stars: 0
 base_spirits: "Gin"
 youtube: "3i4QnRLlPFc&t=220s"
+description: "A simple and refreshing smash that combines gin with the fruity notes of blueberries and the herbal character of thyme."
 excerpt: |
   This cocktail is a simple concoction of gin, lemon, blueberries, and thyme.
 ---